rprieto/supersamples/README.md

 - `html` generates a multi-page static HTML website
 - `markdown` to generate a single Markdown page you can easily upload to Github
 - `json` to generate JSON metadata you can process later
+- `postman` to generate a postman collection for your API

 See a live example of the HTML output [over here](http://rprieto.github.io/supersamples).